Thai temple art and architecture: Roof forms

 Temples display multiple roof tiers.
 The use of ornamented tiers is reserved for roofs on temples, palaces and important public buildings.
 Two or three tiers are most often used, but some royal temples have four.
 The practice is more aesthetic than functional.
 Temple halls and their roofs are large.
 To lighten the roof's appearance, the lowest tier is the largest with a smaller middle layer and the smallest tier on top.
 Multiple breaks in each roof lighten it further – a double-tiered roof might have 2–4 breaks in each tier.
 The tiers, breaks and tier patterns create dynamic visual rhythms.
 In northern temples, the roof area is larger, sweeping low to cover more of the wall.
 The lower tiers telescope toward the entrance.
 In a central Thai temple, the lower tiers reach a short distance beyond the top roof at the gable ends.

 Roof finials

 Most decorations are attached to the bargeboard, the long, thin panel on the edge of the roof at the gable ends.
 The decorative structure is called the lamyong.
 The lamyong is sculpted in an undulating, serpentine nag sadung shape evoking the Nāga.
 Its blade-like projection called bai raka suggest both Nāga fins and the feathers of Garuda.
 Its lower finial is called a hang hong, which usually takes the form of a Nāga's head turned up and facing away from the roof.
 The Nāga head may be styled in flame-like kranok motifs and may have multiple heads.
 A roof with multiple breaks or tiers has identical hang hong finials at the bottom of each section.
 Perched on the peak of the lamyong is the large curving ornament called a Chofah, which resembles the beak of a bird, perhaps representing Garuda.

+Curved base and roofline

+Yon Thong Samphao (หย่อนท้องสำเภา, lit. "sagging ship hull") or Tok Thong Chang (ตกท้องช้าง, lit. "sagging elephant's belly") is a distinctive architectural feature in Thai architecture, particularly prevalent during the late Ayutthaya Kingdom.
+It is characterized by a deliberate concave curvature of the building's base (foundation) and the roofline, mimicking the elegant profile of a Chinese junk hull.

+The ruins of the ubosot at Wat Kudi Dao, Ayutthaya, displaying a distinct concave base.

+Wat Prasat in Nonthaburi, one of the best-preserved examples of the sagging ship hull profile.